-Here at Wanderer of the World, I don’t usually tell (or write) stories.
-I tend to focus on tips, advice and inspirational pieces to help all my fellow globetrotters out there.
+Here at Wanderers of the World, we don’t usually tell (or write) stories.
+We tend to focus on tips, advice and inspirational pieces to help all our fellow globetrotters out there.

-But occasionally, a misadventure so horrendous happens, that I turn into some kind of storyteller.
-Whether a good one or not, I’ll let you be the judge… but the difference between me and the next J.K.
-Rowling is that my stories, my misadventures, my occasional horrendous experiences are true.
+But occasionally, a misadventure so horrendous happens, that we turn into storytellers.
+Whether good ones or not, we’ll let you be the judge… but the difference between us and the next J.K.
+Rowling is that our stories, our misadventures, our occasional horrendous experiences are true.

 Once you’ve read this one – about our hell of a trip to Iceland and New York City – you may not believe that this story is true.
-But I’ll settle that dispute here and now.
-I am ashamed, disappointed and feeling a whole new level of hurt while I say: this really did happen…
+But we’ll settle that dispute here and now.
+We are ashamed, disappointed and feeling a whole new level of hurt while we say: this really did happen…